OUR AFFLICTIONS HAVE A PURPOSE

 YOU CAN’T HIDE IT FOR LONG

 No matter how we hide, it will surpass and float in time.
-We cannot make ourselves invisible from others pretending that everything seem to be fine.
+We cannot make ourselves invisible from others by pretending that everything seems to be fine.

 Naaman cannot control the nose of his peers from sniffing the stink that comes from his wounds.

-He may managed not to disclose it from his comrade, but at home she need the aid of his slave to help her cleanse his wounds.
+He may manage not to disclose it from his comrade, but at home, she needs the aid of his slave to help her cleanse his wounds.

-No stink that cannot be smell.
+No stink that cannot be smelled.
 You need someone to comfort us, assist us when we have our afflictions.

 YOU MAY BE LIVING BUT DYING